haybb/WH-Bot/README.md

 Education purpose only, use it under your own risks.

 To run this script, you'll need few packages : pandas, numpy, mplfinance, schedule, yfinance, ccxt, datetime, time, warnings.
-To download them, open your command prompt and type : pip install package_name (i.e. pip install pandas).
+To download them, open your command prompt and type : pip install package_name (e.g. pip install pandas).

 For the purpose of the script, we use a simple moving average (SMA) strategy: go long when SMA > Previous SMA and go short when SMA < Previous SMA.